 Why Come Here: A family beach with tons of kid-friendly attractions nearby.

 Located on Florida’s Emerald Coast, Fort Walton Beach is an idyllic Gulf Coast destination with 24 miles of picturesque shoreline.
 A family-friendly area with white sand beaches and emerald green waters, this fuss-free beach is a great place to soak up the sunshine.
 Dine on delicious Gulf-to-table seafood at local restaurants, take the kids to see the marine life at Gulfarium Marine Adventure Park or go on a boating excursion at this year-round fishing destination.

 A Gulf Coast gem, St. Pete Beach offers a solid stretch of undeveloped beach.
 Just a short drive from Tampa, this family-friendly destination offers immaculate sugar-sand beaches and a picturesque coastline.
-Enjoy the plethora of water sports on offer, head out for a dose of culture at nearby Dali Museum, or admire the lush foliage at the Florida Botanical Gardens.
-Shoppers will want to take a stroll down Corey Avenue to browse the boutiques, restaurants and galleries.
+Enjoy the long list of activities here, whether you want to join water sports fun, head out for a dose of culture at the nearby Dali Museum, or admire the lush foliage at the Florida Botanical Gardens.
+Shoppers will want to take a stroll down Corey Avenue to browse the boutiques, restaurants, and galleries.